Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

-Figure~\ref{fig:phase_diag} shows the stability diagram of the liquid Hopfield model for hypersymmetric targets.
+{\bf State stability diagram.} Figure~\ref{fig:phase_diag} shows the stability diagram of the liquid Hopfield model for hypersymmetric targets.
 The Figure depicts the region where the homogeneous state of the mixture is stable (violet), the region where all $p$ targets can be retrieved (green), and two regions where retrieval is not possible (orange).
-Boundaries of these regions are the \textit{spinodal} lines of the corresponding states.
+Boundaries of these regions are the \textit{spinodal} lines of the corresponding states (global stability lines show similar behavior, see section~\ref{app:binodal} of the Supplementary Information, SI).

 The stability of the homogeneous state for $v_2\approx0$ is expected, as in this regime contributions from entropy and cubic repulsion dominate, which mix all different components equally.

 For sufficiently large repulsion, $v_3$, retrieval of target compositions is possible, and corresponding \textit{retrieval} states are stable.
 Between the homogeneous and retrieval region there is a small transition region.
 The retrieval region expands as $v_2$ and $v_3$ increase.